Eren Bali: Career

-In 2008 in Turkey, Bali launched a livestream-based learning platform called KnowBand, which didn’t take off; shortly afterward, however, a Silicon Valley-based online dating company called SpeedDate recruited Bali as an engineer.
+In 2008 in Turkey, Bali launched a livestream-based learning platform called KnowBand, which didn’t take off; shortly afterward, however, a Silicon Valley–based online dating company called SpeedDate recruited Bali as an engineer.

 In 2010, Bali co-founded Udemy with Oktay Caglar and Gagan Biyani.
 With initial investments from Russ Fradin and Keith Rabois, they raised one million dollars in seed financing.
 Between 2010 and 2014, the company grew to 4 million students and 15,000 teachers.
 In 2014, Bali stepped down as CEO and became the chairman.
 The same year, he was named on Forbes’ 30 Under 30 list.

 Shortly afterward, Bali developed an interest in the healthcare industry when his mother became ill, and he spent some months accompanying her to doctors to get the right diagnosis and treatment.
 Bali first sought to support healthcare startups as an investor before ultimately deciding to start his own.

 In 2015, Bali founded Carbon Health with Tom Berry.
 In 2016, the founding team expanded to include Pablo Stanley and Greg Burell, MD.
 In 2018, Carbon Health merged with Direct Urgent Care and added the owner, Caesar Djavaherian as a co-founder.

+In August 2024, Bali stepped down as CEO of Carbon Health to return to Udemy as Chief Technology Officer, while remaining executive chairman at Carbon Health; Chief Operating Officer Kerem Ozkay was appointed as his successor.